rwblokzijl/Msc-thesis-EuroToken/thesis.md

 A second issue this solves is one of privacy, when Bob has to send Alice all of his chain for verification, Alice gets access to potentially sensitive transaction data.
-Since the checkpoint serves as a statement of validity for the entire history before that point, all privacy-sensitive details can be omitted.
-When offline, transactions cannot be checkpointed and need to be shared with all counterparties, for this reason a future area of research a method of privatization to conceal transferred amounts through homomorphic encryption.
+Since the checkpoint serves as a statement of validity for the entire history before that point, all privacy-sensitive blocks don't have to be shared as part of the transaction.
+When offline however, transactions cannot be checkpointed and need to be shared during a transaction.
+For this reason, future research might look into methods of privatization to conceal transferred amounts, possibly using homomorphic encryption of the amounts and balances.

 ## Offline transactions and online validation